DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ```

-See the example project's [UploadingFiles/LimitDirectorySize.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingFiles/LimitDirectorySize.aspx.cs) file.
+For more information, refer to the following project: [UploadingFiles/LimitDirectorySize.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingFiles/LimitDirectorySize.aspx.cs)

 ### 1.3.
 Protect Temporary Files

-> Visit the **[UploadingFiles/UploadControlTempFileName.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingFiles/UploadControlTempFileName.aspx.cs)** page for a full code sample.
+> Visit **[UploadingFiles/UploadControlTempFileName.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingFiles/UploadControlTempFileName.aspx.cs)** for a full code sample.

-Consider the situation where you save data to temporary files on the server before you process it and, for example, write the result to a database.
+Consider an app that saves data to temporary files on the server before processing or writing results to a database.

-To avoid a security breach, you need to ensure that these files are inaccessible to third parties.
+To avoid security issues, you need to ensure that these files are inaccessible to third parties.

 To mitigate this vulnerability:

-1. Store temporary files in a folder unreachable by URL (for example, _App_Data_).
+1. Store temporary files in a folder unreachable via URL (for example, App_Data).
 2. Use a dedicated file extension for temporary files on the server (for example, `"\*.mytmp"`).
 3. Consider using the [`GetRandomFileName`](<https://msdn.microsoft.com/en-us/library/system.io.path.getrandomfilename(v=vs.110).aspx>) method to assign random file names.